-But that’s not all: According to the 2014 U.S. Census Bureau report, by 2050, the number of U.S. residents aged 65 and over is projected to be 83.7 million.
-As the population ages, there will be ever greater demand for healthcare professionals of all stripes, including nurses.
-And unlike many other fast growing “jobs of the future,” the doors of a nursing career are open to those without a college degree.
+According to the United States Census Bureau, by 2030, all baby boomers will be older than age 65, expanding the size of the older population so that 1 in every 5 residents will be retirement age.
+As the population ages, there will be even greater demand for healthcare professionals of all stripes, including nurses.
+And unlike many other fast growing “jobs of the future,” the doors of a nursing career are open to those without a college degree—and the salaries are relatively high.

 But there’s a flip side, one that’s all too familiar to employers.
 As demand for nurses rises, the supply of qualified candidates does not always keep up, with the result that the U.S. faces a nursing shortage.
 So what is to be done?
 To get a deeper insight into the situation, we spoke with Dr. Joyce Knestrick, president of the American Association of Nurse Practitioners and an Associate Professor of Nursing at Georgetown University.